Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

 However, before we go to the next step, let’s see if our configuration is working.

-rclone lsd o365onedrive: we shall bring a list of folders on our OneDrive.
+rclone lsd o365onedrive: we shall bring a list of folders to our OneDrive.

 rclone ls o365onedrive: will bring a list of files (long).